Korea University Business School: Accreditations and Rankings

+Korea University Business School has consistently been in the top 100 since 2011.
+It has been running "The KUBS Worldwide Business Research Ranking" since 2015.
+KUBS has been teaching many business practitioners for over 110 years and remains a top business school in South Korea and beyond.
 Korea University Business School currently holds five-year accreditation from AACSB (Association to Advance Collegiate Schools of Business) and EQUIS (European Quality Improvement System).
 In addition, KUBS is ratified as a full academic member of CEMS.
 KUBS received Korea's first accreditation for its entire degree program in 2005 and has consecutively achieved a five-year accreditation in 2010, 2015, and 2020 by AACSB.
 KUBS received EQUIS accreditation and five-year re-accreditation in February 2007 and June 2010, respectively.
-In February 2022, KUBS achieved a five-year re-accreditation for the third consecutive time.